 - You can add several rules with different active times to cover multiple time zones.

-- Be careful of time conflicts, if two rules have conflicting active times, you may encounter an error that will prevent your call from reaching its final destination.
-To prevent forwarding conflicts, make sure none of your active times overlap.
+- Be careful of time conflicts; if two rules have conflicting active times, you may encounter an error that will prevent your call from reaching its final destination.
+To avoid conflicts of forwarding, make sure none of your active times overlap.

 - Voicemail cannot be enabled in a call forwarding rule until the voicemail feature has been configured.

 - AVOXI does not offer simultaneous forwarding.
-Rules can be set with overlapping active times in case the first action doesn't answer, the call will be routed to the second.
+However, rules can be set with overlapping active times.
+If the first action doesn’t answer, the call will be routed to the second.

 - You can edit your rule at any time by clicking on the pencil icon.

-- You can also disable and enable rules at any time using the toggle beneath the rule name.
+- You can also disable and enable rules anytime using the toggle beneath the rule name.

-- To delete the rule entirely simply click on the trash can icon.
+- To delete the rule entirely, click on the minus icon.